 Powr RSS Feed

-With POWr RSS Feed, you can combine and display content from multiple RSS feeds.
+POWr RSS allows you to combine content from a number of different sources using RSS feeds.

-This plugin also lets you display images, videos, and articles, adjust the priority of different feeds, use custom backgrounds, colors, fonts, and more.
-It is also mobile responsive and supports text in any language.
+The POWr RSS Feed plugin also lets you display videos, images, and article content, adjust the priority of different feeds, use custom fonts, colors, backgrounds, and more.
+It also displays feeds correctly on all computers, tablets, and phones and supports text in all languages.

-The premium version contains a number of additional features, such as the ability to display different feeds, accept or reject posts in your feed, and more.
+The premium version of this plugin contains a number of additional features, such as the ability to display different feeds, manually accept or reject posts in your feed, and more.

 For more details, go here: